OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ## Application Level
 This section describes the indexing interface that is presented to the application developer.
 ### Application Properties Classes
-Applications define the data classes whose properties are indexed, for example:
+Applications define the serializable data classes whose properties are indexed, for example:
 ```c#
     [Serializable]
     public class SportsTeamIndexedProperties : ISportsTeamIndexedProperties